Alaverdi monastery

 NB more photos and impressions are published at my Facebook page.

-Many thanks to the Inga Lekhiashvili of Georgian National Tourism Administration, to Nino Chavchanidze, George Chohovadze and to my guide Giorgi Dartsimelia !
+Many thanks to Inga Lekhiashvili of Georgian National Tourism Administration, to Nino Chavchanidze, George Chohovadze and to my guide Giorgi Dartsimelia !